 Set on the Riviera dei Fiori in Liguria, San Remo lives up the name of its location with a number of enchanting gardens.
 The oldest section, called La Pigna ( the Pinecone) is a pedestrian-only neighborhood that invites strolling.
 If you want, climb to the Madonna della Costa Sanctuary at the top, for stunning views.
 Or visit the Russian Orthodox Church constructed along the line of Moscow St. Basil’s to serve the Russians who flocked here in the early 20th century.
 That waterfront is lined with cafes and restaurants ideal for lunch or people-watching.

 The center of San Remo is quite small, and all places of interest can be reached on foot.

 Many boutiques and local shops can be found in the town center.
-The colourful market, held on Tuesday and Saturday mornings in Piazza Eroi Sanremesi, is very famous among the people living in the Italian and French riviera.
+The colorful market, held on Tuesday and Saturday mornings in Piazza Eroi Sanremesi, is very famous among the people living in the Italian and French riviera.